Breast Reduction for Men

 Are You a Good Candidate for Breast Reduction?

 If dieting and muscle toning exercises haven’t reduced the size of your breasts and you are generally in good health, you may be an ideal candidate for male breast reduction surgery.
 Men from Alexandria, Reston, and throughout the D.C. region often choose surgery to correct gynecomastia.
 It’s important to understand the limitations of breast reduction surgery and to have a clear picture of what your chest area will look like after the procedure.

-Before meeting with Dr. Ruff at his plastic surgery office, you'll want to be certain that your gynecomastia is not caused by another medical condition.
+Before meeting with one of our Board Certified Plastic Surgeons at their plastic surgery office, you’ll want to be certain that your gynecomastia is not caused by another medical condition.
 Visit your family doctor to rule out any conditions, such as hormonal imbalances, that may be causing your enlarged breast tissue.
 Be aware that certain lifestyle choices, such as the use of steroids or marijuana, can also cause or contribute to enlargement of male breasts.
 If your family doctor or internist rule out any underlying medical cause for enlargement of your breast tissue, surgery could be an appropriate treatment path.

-At your consultation with Dr. Ruff, he will evaluate your chest area and breasts and review your cosmetic goals and expectations for male breast reduction.
-He'll also review all the options available to you.
+At your consultation, your surgeon will evaluate your chest area and breasts and review your cosmetic goals and expectations for male breast reduction and review all the options available to you.